-AMONG the thousand or so candidates I’ve interviewed and assessed for leadership roles, a significant percentage demonstrate very little self-knowledge or insight.
-Others have little insight about the job they’re interviewing for–more on that in a different post.
+AMONG the thousand-plus candidates I’ve interviewed and assessed for leadership roles, a significant percentage demonstrate very little self-knowledge or insight.
+Others, have little insight about the job they’re interviewing for–more on that in a different post.
+A lack of self-knowledge or insight isn’t uncommon at all–we all have blindspots.
+But by the time a senior-level leader gets to me in the hiring process (down to the last 2-3 candidates), they had better know a whole lot about the role, team, and organization.

 My role as an expert assessor is to empower my client to make the best decision regarding the job candidate’s fit for the role, team, culture, and the organization’s values.
 In addition to the client’s fit requirements, much of what I look for in leader-candidates is self-reflection, curiosity, vulnerability, and a pattern of growth across one’s career.